aboriginal-armadillo/university/dept/culinary-arts/ca103/week5/quick-pickled-vegetables-enhanced.md

+---
+title: Quick Pickled Vegetables (Enhanced)
+layout: recipe
+---

-# Quick Pickled Vegetables Recipe
+# Quick Pickled Vegetables Recipe (Enhanced)

 This recipe will guide you through making quick pickled vegetables, a delicious and tangy addition to complement sandwiches, salads, or as a snack on their own.